 - True Plug-and-Play “Drop-in Fit” Installation – Requires Absolutely No Modifications

 - Additional installation steps for 488 Pista/F8 – Instruction Guide Download (Click Here)

-- R&D and Performance Testing by Industry-Leading Tuning Companies M-Engineering, World Motorsports, and Voodoo Design
+- R&D and Performance Testing by Industry-Leading Tuning Companies M-Engineering and World Motorsports

 - 2016-2019 Ferrari 488 GTB

 - Ferrari 488 GTB/Spider: 328422 (right) | 328423 (left)